drowrin/orpheus/content/posts/finally-playing-mass-effect/mass-effect-3.md

 character, that likely was supposed to be in the base game due to the lore implications.
 Indeed, I think many, many of the scenes in the game would have made significantly more sense if this character had been included from the start.
-Sad that the game got rushes to _this_ extent.
+Sad that the game got rushed to _this_ extent.

 #### Leviathan